zixihong/alexandria-sdk-research/README.md

 ## Alexandria Research Assistant

-AI-powered in-page research assistant for the browser.
+SDK and API for AI-powered in-page research assistant for the browser.
 It highlights difficult words with definitions, annotates selected text in context, and includes a minimal analytics tracker and a chatbot.

 ### Features
 - **Annotate selection**: Press Shift+A to get context-aware explanations for highlighted text.